brandsExclusive/handbook/engineering/cicd.md

 ## Dependent changes

 Changes must be released in order.

-If a web app depends on a specific route in an api you must make sure that your api deployment reaches production before you merge the other.
+E.g. if you have a change for a web app that depends on a specific route in an api you must make sure that your api deployment reaches production first.

+Service A depends on a feature in service B

+1. Merge feature change in service B
+2. Merge dependent change in service A

 ## Red green builds.

 You can write your e2es before you deploy to production.
 Merge these into the test repo and watch it go red.
-Merge your applications PR, tests go green it gets deployed.
+Merge your applications PR, the tests go green, it gets deployed.